FDiot/code_tympan3/doc/installing.rst

 Windows Seven
 =============

-*NB* : This section is concerned with the installation on Windows Seven using the native Microsoft Visual Studio development environment, which is assumed to be already installed.
+*NB* : This section deals with the installation on Windows Seven using the native Microsoft Visual Studio development environment, which is assumed to be already installed.
 Installation using MinGW_ / MSYS has not been attempted